Kirtanmojidra/MYSQL/README.md

 [a-z]|'[a-h]e' | Match With in The Range

 - p1|p2|p3| >  'p1|p2|p3'  >| Matches Any Of The Patterns p1,p2,p3 (use '|' between two or more expression)

+## ORDER BY
+   -    Get the Data with in Order Form Ascending or descending
+   -    ASC : By Defualt  Ascending Order
+   -    DESC : Descending Order
+   -
+## DISTINCT
+   - Get The Only Unique Data
+   - SELECT DISTINCT <Field_Name> FROM <Table-name>